tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

  Markdown-Only Automation Workflow for Metamorphic Genesis Ecosystem (Dual LLM)

-**Note:** This document describes the "Markdown-Only Automation" workflow as it functions *after* the successful completion of Phase 1.5 Stage 3 and the implementation of Phase 1.6. **Phase 1.5 Stage 3 is now complete, achieving a fully automated Driver LLM loop for task selection, planning, agent invocation, and file management.** **Phase 1.6 is now complete, automating the initial prompt submission via CLI/API, the execution of validation steps (tests, code review, security), the parsing of the Grade Report, and the updating of the roadmap status.** The workflow is now largely autonomous, initiated by a single CLI command. **Phase 1.7 Task 1 (`task_1_7_1`) is now complete, adding the `dev_run.py` script to automate the Docker service restart and CLI call.**
+**Note:** This document describes the "Markdown-Only Automation" workflow as it functions *after* the successful completion of Phase 1.5 Stage 3 and the implementation of Phase 1.6. **Phase 1.5 Stage 3 is now complete, achieving a fully automated Driver LLM loop for task selection, planning, agent invocation, and file management.** **Phase 1.6 is now complete, automating the initial prompt submission via CLI/API, the execution of validation steps (tests, code review, security), the parsing of the Grade Report, and the updating of the roadmap status.** The workflow is now largely autonomous, initiated by a single CLI command. **Phase 1.7 is now complete, adding automated remediation attempts for common validation failures (tests, code style, ethical transparency).** **Phase 1.7 Task 1 (`task_1_7_1`) is now complete, adding the `dev_run.py` script to automate the Docker service restart and CLI call.**

 This document describes the "Markdown-Only Automation" workflow for developing the Metamorphic Genesis Ecosystem, leveraging a dual-LLM architecture.
 This workflow uses specially crafted prompts and augmented `.md` documentation files (ROADMAP.md, CONTRIBUTING.md) to guide an orchestrator (Driver LLM) to autonomously drive development tasks, relying on a secondary model (Coder LLM) to generate code snippets.
 It enforces a strong emphasis on user oversight and security.

-## Overview of the Workflow (Post-Phase 1.6)
+## Overview of the Workflow (Post-Phase 1.7)

-The "Markdown-Only Automation" workflow, as implemented through Phase 1.5 and Phase 1.6, enables a **Driver LLM** to autonomously drive development tasks from initiation through validation and roadmap update.
+The "Markdown-Only Automation" workflow, as implemented through Phase 1.5, Phase 1.6, and Phase 1.7, enables a **Driver LLM** to autonomously drive development tasks from initiation through validation, automated remediation attempts, and roadmap update.
 The workflow steps executed autonomously by the Driver LLM **(orchestrated via the `/genesis/drive_workflow` API endpoint, triggered by the CLI)** are:

 1.  **Identify and select the next development task** from the project's `ROADMAP.json` file **(loaded using the path provided to the API endpoint)**.
 The `ROADMAP.md` file is now automatically generated *from* `ROADMAP.json`.
 2. Generate a high-level solution plan for the selected task.